Insourcing vs Outsourcing of Software Development: 10 Points of Contention

 More often than not, outsourced teams possess more resources at their disposal.
 Their entire business is focused on providing a specific service, while the tasks companies outsource are just parts of their workflow.
 Therefore, it’s easier for growing outsourcing providers to venture into different technological areas.
 Insourcing is far more rigid with that regard.
 It’s hard for such teams to acquire new resources due to many constraints.

 The main criteria here is the range.
 Local team usually have experience in one specific area that they’ve been working on for a long time.
 With outsourcing comes a variety of options.
-You can find developers proficient in any stack of technologies.
+You can find custom software developers proficient in any stack of technologies.
 That way you don’t have to fit the restrictions of your expertise, but rather can find one that is best suited to your requirements.

 Many companies worry about potential difficulties with communication when working with partners from other countries.
 That concern is not unfounded.
 The time zone difference and the lack of English-speaking definitely affect the collaboration.
 To combat that, many outsourcing firms have adapted their working hours to better suit their partners.
 Also, most companies require their new hires to have a good grasp of the English language.
 However, nothing can be as centralized and responsive as your in-house team.